RebeccaFan/Agribot-Documentation/loadcell.md

 - Computer (download Arduino IDE)
 - Different weights

-### installation of the circuit and code
+### Installation of the circuit and code

+1. Collect all the equipment listed above.
+2. For clarity of the circuit, make sure that you use different colours for the wires i.e. red for Vcc, black for ground.
+3. Place your Arduino Nano onto the breadboard as well as the 4 wires of the load cell.

+- Red wire goes to 5V and black wire goes to the ground
+- Green wire is connected to 100k ohms and into pin 3 (-ve) of amplifier
+- White wire is connected to another 100k ohms and into pin 2 (+ve) of amplifier
+- Red wire of the load cell is connected to the 5V from the Arduino Nano

-1. The connections of the resistors for the differential amp are shown in the diagram below this will give us a gain of 10.
+4. The connections of the resistors for the differential amp are shown in the diagram below this will give us a gain of 10.
 Note that pin 4 is needed to be connected to the 9V and pin 11 needs to be connected to ground.
 The resistors that we used were two 1M ohms (brown, black, green) and two 100k ohms (brown, black, yellow).
 <p align="center">
     <img src="images/load-cell-S4.png" width="80%">
 </p>

-2. The output of the differential op-amp which is in pin 1 is then connected the (+ve) pin of the non-inverting amplifier.
+5. The output of the differential op-amp which is in pin 1 is then connected the (+ve) pin of the non-inverting amplifier.
 To get the gain of 200 we used the resistor values two 100k ohms.
 9V battery is used as the voltage source.
 Refer to the diagram below to clearly see the connections.
 <p align="center">
     <img src="images/load-cell-S5.png" width="80%">
 </p>

-3. Download Arduino IDE and copy the code provided in this page for the load cell sensor, if you are having problems with the settings in Arduino refer to the “start with basic” in the main page.
+6. Download Arduino IDE and copy the code provided in this page for the load cell sensor, if you are having problems with the settings in Arduino refer to the “start with basic” in the main page.
-4. Once the code has been verified and uploaded the initial installation is now done and refer to the following steps below to test the sensor.
+7. Once the code has been verified and uploaded the initial installation is now done and refer to the following steps below to test the sensor.

 ### Testing